Loading...

 to evaluate Fermi integrals of the form .

-As suggested in the , we build the transport model from two single-band transport models (one for the valence band, and the other for the conduction band).
+As suggested in the two-band model section, we build the transport model from two single-band transport models (one for the valence band, and the other for the conduction band).
 The transport properties (, , and ) within a single-band model can be codified as follows:

 Here, eta